LeonardosGitHub/agility18_iControl_LX_Lab/docs/_build/html/_sources/class1/module5/lab2.rst.txt

    For example to deploy a HTTP Service, in the folder ``Create-Service-HTTP``:

-   1. Click ``Request a token from iWorkflow`` and click :guilabel:`Send`
+   1. Click ``Request a token from BIG-IP`` and click :guilabel:`Send`
    2. Click ``Increase Auth token timeout`` and click :guilabel:`Send`
    3. Click ``Create HTTP Service`` and click :guilabel:`Send`
    4. Click ``Get HTTP Service`` and click :guilabel:`Send`

-You can review that everything happened as expected through the iWorkflow and BIG-IP UI also.
+You can review that everything happened as expected through the BIG-IP UI.

 ..
 NOTE:: Your service definition is done in your ``My-App-Interface`` environment.
 So if you want to deploy multiple services, make sure you